 Isabel Dieppa is the communications coordinator at NIJC.
 Before joining NIJC, Isabel spent time working as a freelance journalist and theatre artist.
 She has written for HOWLROUND, UR Chicago, and is a regular contributor to BUST Magazine.
 In addition to her written work, she was the 2016 LinkUP artist at Links Hall and has worked with various Chicago-based theatre companies including Jackalope, Red Twist, Odd’s Bodkins, and the Public House Theatre.
 Isabel is an alumna of Indiana University and the School at Steppenwolf.

-Camila Di Mauri is a paralegal with the Immigrant Legal Defense Project.
+Camila Di Mauri is a Department of Justice Accredited Representative with the Immigrant Legal Defense Project.
 Previously, Camila worked at the Cook County Department of Corrections and The Voices and Faces Project.
 At this project, in partnership with End Demand Illinois, Camila worked on the Ugly Truth campaign - the first major anti-trafficking public service campaign in the United States.
 She piloted a version of “The Stories We Tell,” a testimonial-writing workshop for court involved girls who have survived gender-based violence and other human rights violations.
 Camila obtained a degree in Criminal Justice from the University of Colorado in Denver.

 Morgan Drake is a paralegal with NIJC’s Immigrant Children’s Protection Project.
 She graduated from Augustana College with a bachelor's of arts in anthropology and Spanish.
 During college, Morgan studied abroad in Barcelona, Spain, and completed her BA thesis on the effects Deferred Action for Childhood Arrivals (DACA) has on the identities of young 1.5 generation Mexican immigrants.
 After graduating college, she worked as the Immigration Family Advocate at Casa Guanajuato in Moline, Illinois.
 Prior to joining NIJC, Morgan was an Interpreter/ELL Paraprofessional for Rockridge School District in Taylor Ridge, Illinois.